 It is the understated implications of this incident that have haunted me.
 I keep thinking of possible parallels.
 What if I was, say for example, a black African person studying in the U.S. and had the chance to meet someone who had just published a book on the horrendous scale of violence inflicted on black people under apartheid in South Africa.
 Would I drag my feet on the chance to hear this person speak?
 Would I need to be given an ulterior incentive to do so?
 Would I later, draw a complete blank on what this person said or what was discussed at his talk?
 How would I have responded?

 The ultimate irony of this story is that during this very time period, I was actually, actively involved in the student movement against South Africa’s apartheid government.
-Even before I had left India, at the age of 16, I had written an anti-apartheid poem that The Statesman newspaper in India had published.
+Even before I had left India, at the age of 16, I had been hugely inspired by Nelson Mandela and had written an anti-apartheid poem that The Statesman newspaper in India had published.
 Soon after, I got my first passport and when I saw the stamp of the travel ban to South Africa on it, I had rejoiced that my government was not going to stand up for fascism.
 In college in the U.S., I eagerly attended talks by high-profile anti-apartheid leaders.
 I can still feel in my bones that highly charged energy and anger in the auditorium during a talk by Mark Mathabane.
 I spent weekends travelling overnight to attend public rallies in Washington D.C. and did not give a second thought to giving my time, energy, and concern to all other forms of anti-apartheid activism, including distributing flyers, and boycotting goods and companies sustaining the apartheid government.

 It is therefore painful, and bewildering, that I remained nonresponsive to the issue of the persecution – the systematic, mass-scale annihilation – of Indian women.
 Women like me!!
 And so, I had to first ask myself, before I could ask the world: How could I, of all people, have slept though this genocide?